 As with all CCTV systems think about exactly what you need the cameras to do.
 There will usually be several distinct areas to consider.
-Within the warehouse it's self you may wish to monitor and prevent theft.
+Within the warehouse itself, you may wish to monitor and prevent theft.
 You might also want to view staff and visitors in the event you need to contact them.

 CCTV can be used to monitor large sites from a central point.
 Doorways left open, things left in potentially dangerous places and general activity where you are not expecting it can all be seen and acted on.
 Outdoor spaces can also be covered effectively.
 Once again try to decide exactly what you want cameras for.
-Do they need to be wide overall views or zoomed in to capture detail.
+Do they need to be wide overall views or zoomed in to capture detail?
 You can't have both, it's one or the other.

 Think about whether remote access to your CCTV system over the internet would be beneficial.
 This is easily achieved and you can even have the DVR alert you via an emailed image if it detects movement.
 You might want to time these alerts to coincide with times when the warehouse is normally unused.

 Occasionally it might be worth fitting PTZ cameras which can be moved and zoomed remotely.
 PTZ cameras aren't always the answer though largely due to cost.
-Unless you have a full time operator more fixed cameras carefully positioned may provide a better solution.
-As with all aspects of planning your system we are happy to discuss your needs over the phone.
+Unless you have a full-time operator more fixed cameras carefully positioned may provide a better solution.
+As with all aspects of planning your system, we are happy to discuss your needs over the phone.

 Feel free to contact us for help in planning your CCTV system.
 We can discuss your specific needs whilst viewing the site using aerial images and from there come up with a list of what you might need.
 Our advice is free and without obligation.